-You’ll have read the HR news articles which report on how some of the larger, household-name organisations have moved (or are moving) way from their annual appraisal system.
+You’ll have read the HR news articles which report on how some well-respected organisations have moved (or are moving) way from their annual appraisal system.
 They’re moving towards a more on-going, continuous conversational approach to encourage their managers to check-in on progress towards objectives and goal achievement of their team members.

 Such a shift in approach requires immense effort, commitment, time and energy - not least by the HR team as they seek to upskill managers, educate employees and change hearts and minds.